Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover: Tunneling current and noise

 where $\xi_{\bm{p},{\rm j}}=p^2/(2m)-\mu_{\rm j}$ denotes the kinetic energy measured from the chemical potential $\mu_{\rm j}$ and $c_{\bm{p},\sigma,{\rm j}}$ denotes the annihilation operator of a Fermi atom with momentum $\bm{p}$ and the pseudospin $\sigma=\uparrow,\downarrow$.
 The second term in Eq.~(\ref{eq:H_i}) denotes the attractive interaction with a contact-type coupling $g$, where $P_{\bm{q},{\rm j}}=\sum_{\bm{p}}c_{-\bm{p}+\bm{q}/2,\downarrow,{\rm j}}c_{\bm{p}+\bm{q}/2,\uparrow,{\rm j}}$ is the pair-annihilation operator and $g$ is related to the scattering length $a$ as $\frac{m}{4\pi a}=\frac{1}{g}+\sum_{\bm{p}}\frac{m}{p^2}$~\cite{OHASHI2020103739}.

 The one-body tunneling Hamiltonian,

 is associated with the one-body potential barrier, where $t_{\bm{p},\bm{k}}$ denotes its coupling strength.
 The two-body tunneling Hamiltonian reads

-where $w_{\bm{q},\bm{q}'}$ is the two-body coupling strength, induced by the local interaction term in Eq.~(\ref{eq:H_i}) combined with the one-body potential barrier ~\cite{tajima2021unified}.
-Such two-body tunneling processes can be obtained within the one-body tunneling of a closed-channel molecule in the two-channel model~\cite{PhysRevA.95.013623} and the multiple one-body tunneling processes in the non-linear regime~\cite{PhysRevLett.118.105303,PhysRevA.100.043604,PhysRevResearch.2.023340,furutani2020strong}.
+where $w_{\bm{q},\bm{q}'}$ is the two-body coupling strength, induced by the local interaction term in Eq.~(\ref{eq:H_i}) combined with the one-body potential barrier ~\cite{PhysRevA.106.033310}.
+Such two-body tunneling processes can also be obtained within the multiple one-body tunneling processes in the non-linear regime~\cite{PhysRevLett.118.105303,PhysRevA.100.043604,PhysRevResearch.2.023340,furutani2020strong}.
+We note that regardless of their origins, these two-body tunnelings induce the pair-tunneling current.
 Similar tunneling effects have also been examined in one-dimensional few-body systems~\cite{Sowinski_2016,PhysRevA.98.053614}.
 Here, we do not go into details on the origin of the one- and two-body tunneling, but rather investigate their possible consequence in observable quantities.
+However, we emphasize that the two-body tunneling term is necessary to describe the molecule tunneling in the deep BEC side (and therefore the entire crossover), where the pair-tunneling induced by the higher-order one-body tunneling process is suppressed due to the reduced dissociation of molecules with the large binding energy~\cite{furutani2020strong}.
+In Fig.~S1 of the supplement~\cite{Supplement}, we estimate the tunneling couplings in the case of delta-function-like potential barrier~\cite{griffiths2018introduction,PhysRevResearch.4.023231} based on Ref.~\cite{PhysRevA.106.033310}.

-Using the Schwinger--Keldysh approach, we evaluate the expectation values of the current operator $\hat{I}=i[\hat{N}_{\rm L},H]$ ($\hat{N}_{\rm j}=\sum_{\bm{p},\sigma}c_{\bm{p},\sigma,{\rm j}}^\dag c_{\bm{p},\sigma,{\rm j}}$ denotes the density operator in the ${\rm j}$-reservoir) in the steady state at the lowest-order tunneling couplings by a sum of the one- and two-body contributions as $I=I_{\rm qp}+I_{\rm pair}$, where each component reads~\cite{tajima2021unified,Supplement}
+Using the Schwinger--Keldysh approach, we evaluate the expectation values of the current operator $\hat{I}=i[\hat{N}_{\rm L},H]$ ($\hat{N}_{\rm j}=\sum_{\bm{p},\sigma}c_{\bm{p},\sigma,{\rm j}}^\dag c_{\bm{p},\sigma,{\rm j}}$ denotes the density operator in the ${\rm j}$-reservoir) in the steady state at the lowest-order tunneling couplings by a sum of the one- and two-body contributions as $I=I_{\rm qp}+I_{\rm pair}$, where each component reads~\cite{PhysRevA.106.033310,Supplement}